bradcornford/Bootstrapper/README.md

 	Bootstrap::mailto('test@test.com', 'Email');

-### Alert None
+### None Alert

-The `alertNone` method generates a none alert with content and optionally be dismissible and optional attributes.
+The `none` method generates a none alert with content and optionally be dismissible and optional attributes.

-	Bootstrap::alertNone('A message', true);
+	Bootstrap::none('A message', true);

-### Alert Success
+### Success Alert

-The `alertSuccess` method generates a success alert with content and optionally be dismissible and optional attributes.
+The `success` method generates a success alert with content and optionally be dismissible and optional attributes.

-	Bootstrap::alertSuccess('A success message', true);
+	Bootstrap::success('A success message', true);

-### Alert Info
+### Info Alert

-The `alertInfo` method generates an info alert with content and optionally be dismissible and optional attributes.
+The `info` method generates an info alert with content and optionally be dismissible and optional attributes.

-	Bootstrap::alertInfo('An info message', true);
+	Bootstrap::info('An info message', true);

-### Alert Warning
+### Warning Alert

-The `alertWarning` method generates a warning alert with content and optionally be dismissible and optional attributes.
+The `warning` method generates a warning alert with content and optionally be dismissible and optional attributes.

-	Bootstrap::alertWarning('A warning message', true);
+	Bootstrap::warning('A warning message', true);

-### Alert Danger
+### Danger Alert

-The `alertDanger` method generates a danger alert with content and optionally be dismissible and optional attributes.
+The `danger` method generates a danger alert with content and optionally be dismissible and optional attributes.

-	Bootstrap::alertDanger('A danger message', true);
+	Bootstrap::danger('A danger message', true);

 ### License